 Since July 2019, Hendrik Hegemann has been a Senior Researcher in the “Societal Peace and Internal Security” research area.
-Previously, he worked as a Senior Lecturer and Interim Professor in the International Relations & Peace and Conflict Studies faculty at the University of Osnabrück.
+Previously, he worked as a Senior Lecturer and Interim Professor in International Relations & Peace and Conflict Studies at the University of Osnabrück.
 Between 2008 and 2015, he was a PhD Candidate and Researcher at the IFSH.
 Hendrik Hegemann studied Political Science, Modern History and Public Law in Freiburg and Seattle and obtained a PhD from the University of Hamburg with a dissertation on the role of international bureaucracies in global and regional counterterrorism cooperation.
 His research has been funded by the German Research Foundation, the Federal Ministry of Education and Research and the European Commission.
 Since 2018, he has been a co-speaker of the German Political Science Association’s working group on “Critical Security Studies”.

 Hegemann, Hendrik.
 2019.

 Die Politik der Radikalisierung: Ein politisches Narrativ zwischen Komplexitätsreduzierung und Selbstvergewisserung.